119 Niche Side Hustles to Help You Create New Income Streams

 #69: Dog Walking

-While this takes some money to work with upfront, a good dropshipping business can make some serious income.
-It isn’t unusual to be able to build this into a five or six figure a month income stream.
+While this takes spending some extra money to work with upfront, a good dropshipping business can make some serious income.
+It isn't unusual to be able to build this into a five or six figure a month income stream.

 #71: Estate Sale Service

 Many times when a property owner passes away someone needs to handle the estate sale for the family.
-Specializing in this area is a great way to coordinate with local auction houses or sellers to turn unwanted possessions into cash that the heirs can more easily split.
+Specializing in this area is a great way to coordinate with local auction houses or sellers to turn unwanted possessions into extra cash that the heirs can more easily split.
 If you can help these difficult transitions run smoothly, you will often get a very good cut of what gets sold.
 All well providing an essential service to the community.

 #72: Event DJ-ing

-There’s just something about a live DJ.
+There's just something about a live DJ.
 You must to be willing to spend on equipment.
 You also need to really know your stuff.
-But iTunes and Spotify can’t kill the popularity of a DJ.
+But iTunes and Spotify can't kill the popularity of a DJ.
 Especially during events.
-If you’re exceptional at reading a crowd and catering to them, this can be an amazing way to make money with your passion of music.
+If you're exceptional at reading a crowd and catering to them, this can be an amazing way to make extra money with your passion of music.